DevExpress/devextreme-documentation/api-reference/_hidden/CellAddress/row.md

 The index of a row that contains the cell.

 ---
-Unlike most indexes, this index begins with 1 to match the Excel indexing system.
+This index begins with 1 to match the Excel indexing system.